Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Experimental Setup

 \subsection{Source Models}

 Following \citet{hui-etal-2025-hft} who used 7B and 13B models from the same family (i.e., Llama 2), we use the 7B and 13B OLMo 2 Instruct models~\citep{olmo20252olmo2furious} for our experiments.
-The OLMo 2 models offer strong instruction-following capabilities and fully documented training data, allowing full control and transparency in our language adaptation experiments.
+The OLMo 2 models offer strong instruction-following capabilities and fully documented training data, allowing full control and transparency in our language adaptation experiments.\footnote{While our main experiments use OLMo 2, we find that the findings generalize to OLMo 3 (see Appendix \ref{appendix:olmo3}).}